Elopteryx/upload-parser/README.md

 }
 ```

-You can also use the parser with web frameworks.
+You can also use the parser with web frameworks, like Spring WebMVC.
 The following example shows how to use it with a JAX-RS endpoint:

 ```java